lesandie/md-cv/README.md

 * Helping different Universities research groups and spin-offs to setup and use the different cloud/computing infrastructures at CESGA.

   * [GeoForsk](http://www.geoforsk.com): configuring and managing their ShinyProxy Docker infrastructure with some dataops stuff.
   * [Project Djehuty](http://www.excavacionegipto.com/): The excavation team uses a hardened Raspberrypi4 in AP mode with a PostgreSQL11 instance.
 They use a Qgis template specially designed to map all the tomb layout and objects they find during the excavation process.
-When they bring back the "raspi4" I import all the data into the main cluster at CESGA's premises.

 **Mar.2001-Dec.2001 | Sales support eng./consultant, Ascential Software, Madrid, Spain**